 Your sleeping partner might be disrupting your sleep.

 - Sometimes it’s not you per se who sleeps restlessly but someone else causing your restlessness.
-Be it your partner, child, or pet, you all deserve peaceful nights.
-Try multiple sleeping arrangements (or even separate blankets!) until you find an optimal solution for everyone in the family.
+Be it your partner or your pet, you all deserve peaceful nights.
+Try multiple sleeping arrangements until you find an optimal solution for everyone in the family.
+If it’s a partner, try experimenting with separate blankets; you don’t want to be woken up by an unconscious fight for the comforter.
+If it’s an overactive dog or cat that keeps you restless, make your space your space; give your cute companion their own comfortable sleep space outside the bedroom and keep your door closed until morning.

 How Is The Oura Community Using This data?